mxdmichael1-code/ai201-project3-takemeter/planning.md

 Hard Edge Cases

-The most difficult reviews are those that combine emotion with concrete information.

-Example:
+Case 1

+Review:

-“Amazing food but the service was painfully slow.”
+“The food was amazing but the service was painfully slow.”

-This review could be interpreted as either emotional_reaction because of the enthusiastic language or specific_feedback because it provides actionable information about both food quality and service speed.

-Decision rule:

-If the review contains at least one concrete observation that could help another customer or help the restaurant improve, it will be labeled specific_feedback.
-Emotional wording alone does not change the label.

-Another difficult example is:
+Possible labels:

+* specific_feedback
+* emotional_reaction

+Final label:
+specific_feedback

+Reason:
+Although the review contains emotional wording (“amazing”), it also provides concrete and actionable information about the service being slow.
+According to my labeling rules, reviews with specific details take priority over emotional expression.

+⸻

+Case 2

+Review:

 “The food was good.”

-Although food is mentioned, there is no explanation of why it was good, so this will be labeled general_opinion rather than specific_feedback.
+Possible labels:

+* specific_feedback
+* general_opinion

+Final label:
+general_opinion

+Reason:
+The review mentions food, but it does not explain what was good about it.
+Since there are no concrete details that would help another customer or the restaurant, I classified it as a general opinion.

+⸻

+Case 3

+Review:

+“Worst experience ever.
+Never coming back.”

+Possible labels:

+* general_opinion
+* emotional_reaction

+Final label:
+emotional_reaction

+Reason:
+Although the review expresses an overall opinion, its primary purpose is to communicate strong frustration rather than provide an evaluation or specific feedback.
+Therefore, it is best categorized as an emotional reaction.
 ⸻

 Data Collection Plan